Azure/azure-documentdb-java/README.md

 ### Eclipse

 * Load the main parent project pom file in Eclipse (That should automatically load documentdb-examples).
-* Replace Emulator's endpoint in [src/test/java/com/microsoft/azure/documentdb/examples/AccountCredentials.java](https://github.com/Azure/azure-documentdb-java/blob/master/documentdb-examples/src/test/java/com/microsoft/azure/documentdb/examples/AccountCredentials.java) with your own Azure Cosmos DB Prod Endpoint.
+* For running the samples you need a proper Azure Cosmos DB Endpoint.
+The endpoints are picked up from [src/test/java/com/microsoft/azure/documentdb/examples/AccountCredentials.java](https://github.com/Azure/azure-documentdb-java/blob/master/documentdb-examples/src/test/java/com/microsoft/azure/documentdb/examples/AccountCredentials.java).
+** You can pass your endpoint credentials as VM Arguments in Eclipse JUnit Run Config:
+ -DACCOUNT_HOST="https://REPLACE_ME.documents.azure.com:443/" -DACCOUNT_KEY="REPLACE_ME"
+** or you can simply put your endpoint credentials in AccountCredentials.java
 * Now you can run the samples as JUnit tests in Eclipse.

 ### Command line